irontec/ivozprovider/doc/sphinx/internal_calls/brand_portal.rst

 ====================

-The company emulation process is the same as the brand emulation, with the difference that it filters the block ‘Company Configuration’ insted of ‘Brand Configuration’.
+The company emulation process is the same as the brand emulation, with the difference that it filters the block ‘Company Configuration’ instead of ‘Brand Configuration’.

 .. ifconfig:: language == 'en'